Habibullah Siraji

 Habibullah Sirajee (31 December 1948 – 24 May 2021) was a Bangladeshi poet.
-He was awarded Ekushey Padak in 2016 by the government of Bangladesh for his contribution to language and literature.
-He served as the director general of Bangla Academy from 20 December 2018 until his death.
-Sirajee also served as the president of Jatiya Kabita Parishad (National Poetry Council).
+He was awarded Ekushey Padak in 2016 by the government of Bangladesh for his literary contribution.
+He was the director general of Bangla Academy from 20 December 2018 until his death.
+He was also president of Jatiya Kabita Parishad (National Poetry Council).

 Early life and education

 Sirajee was born on 31 December 1948 at Rasulpur in Faridpur.
-He had graduated in BSc.
+He graduated in BSc.
 (Engineering) from Bangladesh University of Engineering and Technology in 1970.